Skip to content

 Examples of transactional emails include confirmations, updates, and account changes.

 Unlike other marketing emails, transactional emails are the result of specific interactions and are sent to a specific individual.
-Transactional emails can be sent automatically using clever applications for businesses that allow email automation and data sourcing
+Transactional emails can be sent automatically using clever applications for businesses that allow email lead generation automation and data sourcing

 Why are transactional emails important?